davedew/atomik_theme_clone/README.md

 ## Use / Editing JS and CSS

-When making changes to the JavaScript, make your changes in the build/assets/js/main.js file.
-For SCSS make edits in the themes/atomik_clone/css/scss folder.
+When making changes to the JavaScript, make your changes in the *[build/assets/js/main.js](build/assets/js/main.js)* file.
+For SCSS make edits in the *[build/assets/scss](build/assets/scss)* folder.
+The main scss file if found at *[build/assets/scss/presets/default/main.scss](build/assets/scss/presets/default/main.scss)*.
 Rebuild the JS and CSS files in the package by using your terminal, in the build folder with **npx mix** or **npx mix --production** for minified versions.

 ---